dell-zhang/awesome-responsible-ai/README.md

-# awesome-responsible-ai
+# Awesome Responsible AI
-Research in the area of Responsible AI (machine learning fairness etc.)
+A curated list of resources for research in the area of Responsible AI (machine learning fairness etc.)

 ## Conferences